Abdullah ad-Daghistani

+Abdullah al-Faiz ad-Daghistani (عبد الله الفائز الداغستاني), was the 39th Shaykh in the Naqshbandi Haqqani Silsila.

 Early life

-He was born in the North Caucasian region of Dagestan, then colony of the Russian Empire, in 1891.
+He was born in the North Caucasian region of Dagestan, then part of the Russian Empire, in 1891.
 Both his father and elder brother were medical doctors, the latter being a surgeon in the Imperial Russian Army.
 Shaykh Abdullah was raised and trained by his maternal uncle, Shaykh Sharafuddin Daghistani (1875–1936).
+George Gurdjieff visited him for a meeting regarding the Enneagram.

 Move to Ottoman Turkey

 In the late 1890s Shaykh Abdullah's family emigrated to the Ottoman Empire, following his uncle, Shaykh Sharafuddin who had emigrated in the 1870s.
 They settled in the northwestern Anatolian city of Bursa and after a year moved to the village of Reşadiye, now known as Güneyköy, in Yalova Province, Turkey.
-The new village was established on land granted by the sultan and was populated by Daghistani refugees affected by the War of ‘93 and the uprising against the Russian Empire.
-Shortly thereafter, Shaykh Abdullah’s father died, and at the age of 15 he married a Daghistani named Halima.
+The new village was established on land granted by the sultan and was populated by Daghistani refugees affected by the War of '93 and the uprising against the Russian Empire.
+Shortly thereafter, Shaykh Abdullah's father died, and at the age of 15 he married a Daghistani named Halima.

 Training in Sufism

-In 1910, after merely six months of marriage, Shaykh Sharafuddin ordered Abdullah into sacred seclusion (khalwat) for five years.
+In 1910, after merely six months of marriage, Shaykh Sharafuddin ordered Abdullah into a Sufi seclusion (khalwa) for five years.
 This practice included severe austerities that were intended to raise his spiritual rank.
 When Abdullah returned to secular life the Ottoman Empire was embroiled in the First World War.
 Along with many young men of his village, Abdullah entered military service and took part in the Battle of Gallipoli.
 During a firefight he was severely wounded by enemy fire.

 In 1921, Abdullah was instructed by Shaykh Sharafuddin to enter another five years seclusion.
 He completed this and was then granted a license, or ijazah, to be a master, or shaykh, in the Naqshbandi order.